oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 sh CRYPT
 ```

-It will ask you for your crypt passphrase (only once, so type carefully), later throw you into `ee` to edit a minimal `/etc/rc.conf` (set the hostname and IP) and after you quit the vi it should end with "All ok"
+It will ask you for your crypt passphrase (only once, so type carefully), later throw you into `ee` to edit a minimal `/etc/rc.conf` (set the hostname and IP) and after you quit the `ee` it should end with "All ok"

 After that, you can remove your installation media and reboot the machine.
 It will come up with a shell.
 Run "sh DWIM" and enter your passphrase to boot to the final system.